On the Non-Identification of Revenue Production Functions: Non-Identification of Revenue Production Functions

 \subsubsection{Discussion}

 Having established the main result, I now discuss two open questions: what does non-identification mean in this context, and how could it be resolved?

 There is a simple intuition behind Theorem \ref{thm:nonIdentification_K}.
-Under the assumption of variable cost minimization, and the assumption of price-setting implicit in the markup formula (markup equals price times marginal cost), the dynamic inputs $\mathbf{X}_{it}$ will only affect a firm's price through the \textit{level} of the production function, while the variable inputs $\mathbf{V}_{it}$ also affect the price through the gradient of the production function.
-The idea here is that small changes in variable inputs should affect a firm's price because both variable inputs and price can be adjusted instantaneously under the given assumptions.\footnote{This follows by the assumption that markup equals price over marginal cost, which rules out dynamic pricing, as was also noted in \citet[p.2443]{DeLoecker12}.} Changes in the dynamic inputs, however, only affect overall, not marginal production capacity, and hence only affect prices in that way as well.
-As a result, if we re-express output prices in terms of production-side variables, the part of the production function associated with the dynamic inputs, which is assumed to be separable, exactly cancels out, because the effect of these dynamic inputs on output feeds through one-to-one to output prices.
+Under the assumption of variable cost minimization, and the assumption of price-setting implicit in the markup formula (markup equals price divided by marginal cost), the dynamic inputs $\mathbf{X}_{it}$ will only affect a firm's price through the \textit{level} of the production function, while the variable inputs $\mathbf{V}_{it}$ also affect the price through the gradient of the production function.
+The idea here is that small changes in variable inputs should affect a firm's price because both variable inputs and price can be adjusted instantaneously under the given assumptions.
+Changes in the dynamic inputs, however, only affect overall, not marginal production capacity, and hence only affect prices in that way as well.
+As a result, if I re-express output prices in terms of production-side variables, the part of the production function associated with the dynamic inputs, which is assumed to be separable, exactly cancels out, because the effect of these dynamic inputs on output feeds through one-to-one to output prices.

-A remarkable result driving this mechanism is that we can express output prices, which are clearly driven by the demand side as well, in terms of production-side observables only.
+The driver of this mechanism is that I can express output prices in terms of only production-side observables and revenue shares.
 This is the insight that motivated the so-called ``production approach'' to markup estimation, which relies on the fact that the markup can be expressed as the ratio of output elasticity to revenue shares \citep{deloecker2011product, klette1999market}.
 The intuition behind this fact rests on a simple cost-benefit condition.
-The output elasticity tells us the percent increase in output -- and thus, for fixed prices, revenue -- for a percent increase in material inputs.
-The revenue share, on the other hand, tells us what percent of revenue is spent on input costs for each percent increase in input (since $\frac{\partial s^{*V}_{it}}{\partial m_{it}} = S^{*V}_{it}$).
+The output elasticity tells us the percent increase in output -- and thus, for fixed prices, revenue -- for a percent increase in one of the inputs.
+The revenue share, on the other hand, tells us what percent of revenue is spent on input costs for each percent increase in one of the inputs (since $\frac{\partial s^{*V}_{it}}{\partial m_{it}} = S^{*V}_{it}$).
 As long as the output elasticity is larger than the revenue share, the firm is making a profit.
 In fact, the gap between both is exactly equal to the markup.